Stat184-Spring2025/Sec2_FP_GabrielleSmeltzer_GreerMoran_SnehaArya/README.md

 An Applied Data Science student working to strengthen skills in data analysis, R programming, and exploring real-world problems through statistical analysis and visualization.
 Feel free to contact me at sfa5848@psu.edu with relevant inquiries.

 Greer Moran:
+An Eberly College of Science student applying R programming skills and statistical tools to uncover trends and patterns in environmental data.
+For any questions about this project, please reach out at gam5851@psu.edu

 Gabrielle Smeltzer:
 A stat 184 student who is working on her final project to have a better understanding on the usage of R studio and its functions, usage, and importance within the field of statistics.
 If there are any inquiries on the Repo feel free to contact me.
 Contact information: gms6066@psu.edu